George J. Terwilliger III: Private legal practice

 Rather than return to government service, in 2003, Terwilliger co-founded the 527 committee "Americans for a Better Country" with Frank J. Donatelli, former Ronald Reagan White House political director and secretary and treasurer of the Young America's Foundation, and Craig Shirley, president and CEO of Shirley & Banister Public Affairs.

 In April 2007 Terwilliger served as a panelist for the Brookings Institution Judicial Issues Forum entitled "Politics and the Justice Department: Finding a Path to Accountability".
 Attorney General Alberto R. Gonzales resigned August 27, 2007, and left office on September 17, 2007.
 On October 10, 2007, news outlets reported that Gonzales hired Terwilliger "to represent him in investigations of mismanagement" of the U.S. Department of Justice.
 "Investigators are look[ing] into allegations that Gonzales lied to lawmakers and illegally allowed politics to influence hiring and firing at the department."
 Terwilliger represented Gonzales through several Inspector General investigations and a subsequent criminal investigation by a special prosecutor.
 Gonzales was exonerated in all matters.

 In 2008, the American Bar Association mentioned Terwilliger as a leading candidate for Attorney General under a John McCain presidency.
 It related that while in the USDOJ during the Reagan Administration, Terwilliger dealt with resolving matters such as investigating BCCI after an international banking scandal and investigating after the savings and loan scandal, environmental cases, antitrust merger reviews and enforcement matters, civil rights and voting cases as well as terrorism and national security cases.
 Terwilliger was also in charge of all Justice Department operations, including crisis response, such as the 1992 Los Angeles riots.
 On policy matters, he was a principal in the highest councils of government charged with addressing the broad array of legal policy issues arising in the executive branch.

 From January 2015 to January 2024, Terwilliger served as a partner of the McGuireWoods US-based international law firm.
 Since January 2024, he has been serving as an attorney and counsel at Terwilliger Law PLLC in Washington, D.C., continuing to represent clients on a selective basis.

 Current high-profile work

-Terwilliger currently represents former U.S. Congressman Aaron Schock, indicted in 2016 after resigning from his legislative position.
+Terwilliger successfully defended former U.S. Congressman Aaron Schock, indicted in 2016 after resigning from his legislative position.
 In March 2017, Terwilliger and his colleagues publicized the involvement of a former Schock staffer who acted as a confidential informant in the case after the indictment.

 He also represents Mark Meadows, former White House Chief of Staff to President Donald Trump, with regard to the investigation of the January 6 attack on the U.S. Capitol by a Select Committee of the U.S. House of Representatives.
+Terwilliger counseled Meadows through multiple investigations and litigation, none of which resulted in any determination of Meadows wrongdoing.

+As a veteran of Department of Justice and other US agency policies and practices, Terwilliger is called upon by the media and by congressional committees for his views on criminal justice and national security policy matters.